Skip to main content

 For a complete list of our hospice services and what is included in your care plan, visit our services page.

-Hospice Care in Long Beach: Serving Our Coastal Community
+About Hospice Care in Long Beach: Serving Our Coastal Community

-Port and shipping industry workers and their families make up a significant portion of the patients our Long Beach hospice team serves.
+Port and shipping industry workers and their families make up a significant portion of the patients our at-home hospice Long Beach team serves.
 Many of these individuals carry physical health challenges from decades of demanding labor, and they value straightforward communication and practical solutions.
 We approach each Long Beach patient with respect for their life experience, focusing on concrete comfort measures rather than abstract medical jargon.

 We also serve many veterans and military families throughout Long Beach and the South Bay.
-Our familiarity with TriWest benefits and the unique needs of those who have served helps us provide seamless hospice care in Long Beach without bureaucratic complications.
-The transition from VA care to hospice can feel daunting, but our experienced staff guides families through every step with the same efficiency and dedication that veterans deserve.
+Our familiarity with TriWest benefits and the unique needs of those who have served helps us provide seamless in-home hospice care in Long Beach without bureaucratic complications.
+The transition from VA care to home hospice Long Beach can feel daunting, but our experienced staff guides families through every step with the same efficiency and dedication that veterans deserve.

 How Families in Long Beach Start Hospice Care